 Once we were satisfied with the stability and feature set of Discovery, we immediately went ahead with a "soft release."
 This made it a billable product while we worked towards a traditional market launch.

 For the launch, I worked closely with the marketing and sales departments to define a consistent message.
 The research we conducted also contributed to the market segmentation.
-Discovery was targeted at not just our existing customers but also at both customers of our competitors (to cross-sell to) and with customers which we had no previous relation to.
+Discovery was targeted at not just our existing customers but also at both customers of our competitors (to cross-sell to) and with customers which we had no previous relationship with.

 Outcome & Future